By Les Mottosky

 • a woman to place in the top three overall

-• to have three women finish in the top ten
+• for three women to finish in the top ten

 What a human.
 What an athlete.
 What a woman.

-We'll give the last word to the extraordinary Rachel Entrekin:
+We'll give the last words in this article to the extraordinary Rachel Entrekin; on her paradigm shattering performance:

 “I just think that it’ll maybe make people think twice before they decide that a man is going to win, I hope it makes people think twice.”